Orange Prince: Provenance

-Orange Prince (1984) is owned by a private British collector.
+Orange Prince is owned by a private British collector.
 It was previously in the personal collection of Andy Warhol, with the other Prince Series works, then via his estate to the Andy Warhol Foundation.

-Legal issues
+Copyright infringement case

 As noted above, Warhol primarily created the portraits in the Prince Series for his private collection.
 Other than the original portrait published in the November 1984 issue of Vanity Fair, the Prince Series was not commissioned by either the magazine, its parent company Condé Nast, the original photographer of the source image Lynn Goldsmith, or Prince himself.
 After Prince's death in 2016, Condé Nast published its commemorative magazine with one of the Prince Series variants as the cover image.
 Despite originally licensing the photograph and the co-credit in Vanity Fair back in 1984, Goldsmith alleged that she had been unaware of the existence of the illustration and the Prince Series until 2016, over 30 years later when she saw the Condé Nast cover.
 Furthermore, Condé Nast only credited the Andy Warhol Foundation in the 2016 magazine and did not mention her.

 Goldsmith informed the Foundation that she believed these additional works were copyright violations of her photograph and stated her intent to seek legal action.
 The Foundation first filed for a preliminary ruling in the U.S. Southern District Court of New York, which then ruled in 2019 that Warhol had transformed Goldsmith's original photograph under fair use.
 Goldsmith then appealed to the Second Circuit Court of Appeals, which ruled in her favor in 2021.
 The Foundation then appealed to the U.S Supreme Court; in March 2022 the U.S. Supreme Court granted the Foundation's petition for writ of certiorari to determine the nature and definition of transformative use, to be heard in their 2022-23 term.
-On 12 October 2022, the Supreme Court heard the case in oral argument.
+In May 2023, the Supreme Court ruled 7–2 that the Foundation's reuse of the Orange Prince image to Condé Nast was not substantially different from Goldsmith's photo and its use was commercial, thus a fair use defense did not apply, a decision in favor of Goldsmith.